-Anger is a normal human reaction to feeling threatened, provoked or being treated unfairly.
-Anger is an intense emotion, as it changes the way that people feel, think and behave.
-Everyone experiences anger at times, and it’s useful for telling us when something’s not right or dangerous.
+Anger is a normal human reaction in response to feeling threatened, provoked or being treated unfairly.
+Anger is an intense emotion, and it changes the way that people feel, think and behave.
+Everyone experiences anger at times, and it’s useful for telling people when something’s not right or dangerous.
 However, anger becomes a problem if it leads to harm to ourselves or others.

 Signs that anger is a problem

 Some people know that they have a problem with anger.
 Other people might not be so sure.
 The following things might not be problematic on their own but a combination of them might indicate a difficulty with anger.

 - faster heartbeat

 - tightness in your chest

 - feeling tense or nervous

 - being easily irritated